Achievable logoAchievable logo

 Bond anticipation notes (BANs)

-Bond anticipation notes (BANs) are issued before a long-term bond issuance.
-Assume a city plans to fund the building of a new high school by issuing a G.O. bond.
-A BAN could be issued before the bond offering to pay for architect blueprints and land surveys.
-When the bond is sold in the future, the municipality will use a portion of the bond proceeds to pay off the smaller BAN.
+For example, suppose a city plans to build a new high school and intends to finance it by issuing a G.O. bond.
+Before the bond is sold, the city might issue a BAN to cover early costs such as architect blueprints and land surveys.
+When the long-term bond is issued later, the municipality uses part of the bond proceeds to pay off the BAN.

 Grant anticipation notes (GANs)